-Stage 1: Single product connection
+Stage 1: Single Product Connection

 At this stage, there are many products, which are more suitable to be called intelligent hardware than single products.
-At this stage, the stickiness of smart home is very low, and the initial freshness will gradually disappear after several times of use.
+At this stage, the stickiness of the smart home is very low, and the initial freshness will gradually disappear after several times of use.

 This stage is a simple connection between things and people.

-Stage 2: Linkage of things
+Stage 2: Linkage of Things